jakubfuchs/UICWebScraper/README.md

 # UICWebScraper
-Minimum JS script for scraping of UIC web prices.
+Minimum JS script for scraping of actual Unipetrol Index Czech values from the official web.

 Deps: Puppeteer